zshicode/GNN-for-text-classification/README.md

 Some of our codes are from repository [TextGCN](https://github.com/yao8839836/text_gcn) and [TextGCN in PyTorch](https://github.com/iworldtong/text_gcn.pytorch).
 More datasets can also be downloaded from these two repositories.

-It is **recommended to read the [slides](slides.pdf)** in this repository, as a tutorial for graph neural networks and TextGCN, although part of the contents are written in Chinese.

 ## Requirements

  The code has been tested running under: